 An important thing to know is that neither of these loan options requires you to be a first time home buyer.
 You do need to live in the home in order to be eligible for these loan programs.
 You cannot use these loans if you are interested in getting rental or investment properties.
 These are loans that were created so that everyone who wants to be a homeowner can get a home to live out their lives.

 As you can see, each of these options does offer something for the potential home buyer.
 Depending on your specific circumstances, you may not even qualify for one or the other.
 For instance if you are choosing a more urban location for your home, you will not even qualify for a USDA loan.
 If you have any questions about your loan options, a mortgage broker can help you to decide what you qualify for and the pros and cons of each of those options.

 For the most part, you may find that it can be more beneficial to go with a USDA loan if it is possible.
 This will make the home more affordable for you in the long run.
 This is because of the fact that you do not need any down payment and the lower mortgage insurance premiums.
 These are both great loan options you should consider even if you have thought that you may never be able to buy a home.
 These loans give more options for people who are interested in buying a new home than the more traditional loan options on the market.
+When looking at USDA loans vs FHA loans be sure you take into account all the pros and cons of each.
 You worked hard saving for your home; you should be able to get the home of your dreams.